tgfrerer/island/plan.md

     * draw a triangle:

-        + allocate a scratch buffer per frame.

-        + map the scratch buffer per frame.

-        + use scratch buffer memory when you write vertex data

-        + uses of the scratch buffer means that the scratch buffer is bound at the binding address specified.

         + later introduce allocator which will give you access to scratch data.

-        + we must somehow keep track of the state of bound attributes, and store these with draw commands?!

-          That, or we bind vertex buffers explicitly.
-It appears that APIs like Metal keep track of the binding state for you and will automatically bind when you issue `setVertexData(...,bindingIndex)`.

-          We could automatically add a bind command in here, but then, binding is not done piece-meal, it's better to bind the full set.
-But we can do it.

-        + If we wanted to have a stateless solution it would be better to bind buffers in bulk: we can achieve this by adding a method which allows us to bind buffers in bulk.
-A stateless solution needs to happen on the next-higher abstraction layer, i think, as commandbuffers themselves are by definition stateful, and our encoder is a wrapper around the command buffer.

 ## (B)

-    * find out: what happens to method-static variables upon api reload - do these get re-initialized?

     * think: can we use macros to generate encoder methods?